 Staff & Educators

-BCAPteen is coordinated and supervised by our BCAP Summer Camp Directors at BPL, with support from education staff at our five partner institutions.
-Curriculum and daily activities are facilitated by two experienced, talented, and FUN educators who specialize in media & communications, and working with teens.
-Two talented young adult interns will also be helping with the program.
-Plus, participants will interact with experts at our 6 partner institutions, representing a variety of departments and career paths.
+BCAPteen is coordinated and supervised by our BCAP Directors, with support from education staff at our five partner institutions.
+Curriculum and daily activities are facilitated by an experienced, talented, and FUN artist-educator who specializes in photojournalism and working with teens.
+Trips with BCAP Summer Camp are with a team of adult camp counselors.

 BCAP educators and interns participate in a week of specialized training, including health & safety, positive community-building, bullying prevention, disability inclusion and special needs, teambuilding strategies, curriculum development, and more.
 All staff undergo background and reference checks, and a selective application process.